f4llc0nn/Whisperzap/README.md

 ## Build the Image

-To build the Docker image, run the following command:
+To build the image, run the following command:

 ```sh
 podman build . -t whats